Undercover (Bulgarian TV series)

+In February 2024 BNT 1 announced that they will start filming a new sixth season of the series.
+It is expected to broadcast in 2025.

 The series tells the story of the undercover police officer Martin Hristov (Ivaylo Zahariev), who infiltrates the gang of Bulgarian mafia boss Petar 'Dzaro' Tudzharov (Mihail Bilalov).

 Plot summary

 Martin Hristov, a specially trained agent, is appointed to go undercover in the gang of Bulgaria's top mafia boss, Dzharo.
 On his way he faces numerous challenges in order to completely become part of the criminal world.
 His task becomes more complicated when he meets the big boss' girl, Sunny.
 While undercover he gets a promotion in the mafia hierarchy and becomes part of the world full of crime, violence and corruption.

 The show is inspired by Martin Scorsese's 2006 film The Departed.